 Putting money into your employer matched 401k is one of the best ways to invest your money.
 Match it dollar for dollar to get the most benefit.
 One way to get access to additional monies for this is by decreasing your withholding.
 Just be sure to boost your contributions so that you do not end up spending those extra dollars elsewhere.

 If you already contributing to your workplace retirement plan or you currently do not have one in place, contributing to an IRA is your next step.
 They have both a traditional IRA and a Roth IRA.
 With the traditional one, your contributions are tax-deductible on your tax return for the year you made the contribution but you are taxed when you withdraw the money (you can start at 59 ½ and must start withdrawing by 70 ½).
-With a Roth IRA, there’s not tax break but your earnings and withdrawals are tax free.
-An additional benefit is that you are not required to make withdrawals, so the money can be passed on to your kids or whomever.
+With a Roth IRA, there’s not a tax break but your earnings and withdrawals are tax free.
+An additional benefit is that the money can be passed on to your kids or whomever.
+You are not required to make withdrawals.
 They also afford you some flexibility where you can withdraw funds without a penalty for buying a home or to use it for your education.

 If you have a solid retirement plan in place and you are making the necessary contributions, investing in a 529 college savings plan for your child's education is a smart move.
-Like a Roth IRA, your contributions are made with after-tax money and your money is then invested and will grow tax-free.
+The contributions are made with after-tax money and and will grow tax-free.
 Provided that you use the funds for education, you will not need to pay any taxes.
 One thing you do not want to do, is do this prior to establishing a retirement fund.
 This only applies if you are already taking care of that and you have extra money to put away.

 If you are financially able, investing your tax refund money in a charity is a great thing to do.
 Focus on the ones that are doing good and are reputable.
 Check out , which is a not-for-profit that gives you background information on various charities to find a good fit.